alifwahid/alifwahid.github.io/_posts/2018-11-22-forever-is-composed-of-nows.md

 the essence of simulations as I conceptualise them.
 My favourite examples of simulations are actually far outside my own field.
 I've been curious about weather forecasting and solar system evolution for a long time.
-So in the rest of this post I'll try to illuminate my intuitions about simulations using these two fields.
+So in the rest of this post I'll try to illuminate my Dickinsonian intuitions about simulations using those two fields.

 [emilypoem]: https://www.poetryfoundation.org/poems/52202/forever-is-composed-of-nows-690